In order to succeed as an organic grower, of greenhouse tomatoes

-In a few of these areas some small changes may come with organic production, such as:
+In a few of these areas some small changes may come with organic

-• the greenhouse structure cannot include pressure-treated wood where
+- the greenhouse structure cannot include pressure-treated wood where

 it can come in contact with crop roots;